George Floyd protests in Columbus, Ohio: Business actions and mural artwork

-Short North businesses, largely boarded-up due to damage and/or to prevent damage, have variously used the plywood boards as posters of support, with messages including "Black Lives Matter" and "I can't breathe".
+Short North businesses, largely boarded-up due to damage and/or to prevent damage, variously used the plywood boards as posters of support, with messages including "Black Lives Matter" and "I can't breathe".
 The Huntington Center on Capitol Square has a large plywood wall around it, and has encouraged the Greater Columbus Arts Council to recruit paid artists to paint on it, in addition to protesters' statements and art.
-The works are planned to be preserved and exhibited by the Greater Columbus Arts Council.
+The works were planned to be preserved and exhibited by the Greater Columbus Arts Council.

 About 1,200 local businesses, nonprofits, and institutions signed a letter to Columbus City Council supporting its declaration of racism as a public health crisis.
 The Garden, an adult store in the Short North, has been acting as a makeshift first aid and distribution center for protesters.

 The Central Ohio African-American Chamber of Commerce is raising money for black-owned businesses damaged during the protests.
 At least a half dozen of these businesses were damaged between downtown and the Short North.

-Several businesses in the city have been in controversy as they supported police actions.
+Several businesses in the city were embroiled in controversy as they supported police actions.
 Condado, an Ohio-based chain restaurant, fulfilled an order to be sent to police.
 Among its staff refusing to fulfill it, the workers were threatened with termination, and therefore walked out in protest.
 At Northstar Cafe, a longstanding 50 percent police discount was rescinded during the protests, though the discount was reinstated soon afterward, prompting employees to walk out.

 Police actions

 Police had been using tear gas and pepper spray to disperse protesters, hoping they would leave to recover and not return.
-Protesters and journalists have complained that these methods are being used on nonviolent protesters.
+Protesters and journalists complained that these methods were being used on nonviolent protesters.
 Other methods used, especially during the initial violent protests, include the use of mounted police, SWAT, and the National Guard using rubber and wooden pellets and flashbangs to drive protesters back.

 One action taken by police had been to empty water bottles, preventing them from being thrown at officers, and preventing protesters from washing away tear gas to immediately return to protests.
-The Central Ohio Street Medic Collective Facebook group spread rumors, repeated on Twitter posts, that some water being passed around is purposefully contaminated with antifreeze to be toxic, though Central Ohio hospitals have had no recorded instances of patients taken ill by the substance.
+The Central Ohio Street Medic Collective Facebook group spread rumors, repeated on Twitter posts, that some water being passed around is purposefully contaminated with antifreeze to be toxic, though Central Ohio hospitals had no recorded instances of patients taken ill by the substance.